adalbertjnr/downscaler/examples/README.md

                   - "unspecified"
                 withCron: "01:30-08:00PM"
 ```
 3 - ***only downscale nginx-1 namespace but preserve the rest.
-It is suggested to set the downscaler namespace in this scenario one minue after, otherwise it will be up and running doing nothing in the cluster.***
+It is suggested to set the downscaler namespace as well, otherwise it will be up and running doing nothing in the cluster.***
 ```yaml
 apiVersion: scheduler.go/v1
 kind: Downscaler